Part of the Cositutti Group

 Ristorante Montevenere - Monzuno BO, traditional Tagliatelle alla Bolognese and other Apennine specialties.

-La Ca’ Bianca Ristorante Pizzeria - Castelvetro in Modena, MO, family-friendly, convivial, traditional Emilian restaurant.
-Also serve skewered Spiedone di Carne with roasted potatoes with rustic charm.
+La Ca’ Bianca Ristorante Pizzeria - Castelvetro in Modena, MO, family-friendly, rustic, convivial, traditional Emilian restaurant.
+Also serve skewered Spiedone di Carne (skewered meat) with roasted potatoes.

 Trattoria di Noemi - Ferrara, ER, located in the historic center of Ferrara, traditional Ferrara dishes including Cappellacci di zucca al burro e salvia.
-Michelin Recognition for its dedication to Renaissance-era and Este family traditions in a historic palace dating to the 15th century with a rustic romantic atmosphere so expect a higher price range.
+Michelin Recognition for its dedication to Renaissance-era and Este family traditions in a historic palace dating to the 15th century with a rustic romantic atmosphere.
+Expect a higher price range.

 Toscana

 Ristorante Mugolone -Siena.
 Fine dining in the heart of Siena.
-Located on an ancient pilgrim route connecting Piazza del Campo to the Duomo that leads you down narrow, winding cobblestone streets with an ambiance and atmosphere into another time and place.
-It is dinner time and streets are lit by iron lanterns, casting a soft, warm glow that leads you to Mugolone, the ancient flavors of Siena.
-Handmade pici pasta, fresh pappardelle with wild boar ragout, and classic Florentine T-bone steak sold by weight.
+Located on an ancient pilgrim route connecting Piazza del Campo to the Duomo that leads you down narrow, winding cobblestone streets with an ambiance and atmosphere of another time and place.
+It is dinner time and streets are lit by iron lanterns, casting a soft, warm glow that leads you to Mugolone for the ancient flavors of Siena.
+Handmade pici pasta, fresh pappardelle with wild boar ragout, and classic Florentine T-bone bistecca sold by weight.

-Ristorante Badia a’ Coltibuono - Gaiole, Chianti , SI - Abbey of the Good Harvest. rather a famous stop in Chianti.
+Ristorante Badia a’ Coltibuono - Gaiole, Chianti , SI - Abbey of the Good Harvest.
+A famous stop in Chianti.
 Ancient abbey now winery, restaurant and wine resort with exceptional accommodations.
-Wine tours available and there is a tasting menu with 4 wines and alla carte menu.
+Wine tours available and there is a tasting menu with 4 wines and alla carte items.
 Well-known for the Lorenza de’ Medici Cooking School, one of the first cooking schools in Tuscany.
-Her memory lives on as an authority on Italian cuisine.

 Antica Macelleria Cecchini -Panzano, FI.
 A Tuscan macelleria (butcher shop) where the owner is as comfortable quoting a triplet from Dante’s inferno as seasoning and grilling a bistecca alla Fiorentina.
-On Sunday from 9:00 -2:00 pm you can walk right into the famous macelleria and enjoy a complimentary, sampling of antipasti with bread and Chianti butter (similar to lardo colonnata), finocchiona (fennel salami), and house Chianti wine or you can schedule a communal meal with Dario Cecchini for an amazing experience that defines the food, wine and conviviality of Tuscany.
+On Sunday from 9:00 -2:00 pm you can walk into the famous macelleria and enjoy a complimentary, sampling of antipasti with bread and Chianti butter (similar to lardo colonnata), finocchiona (fennel salami), and house Chianti wine or you can schedule a communal meal at the adjacent restaurant for an amazing experience that defines the food, wine and conviviality of Tuscany.
 20 miles south of Florence.

 Veneto

-Ristorante Lepre ( La Lepre) - Valeggio sul Mincio, VR. is an exceptional family-run restaurant located in the historic center of Valeggio sul Mincio 6 to 7 miles south of the southern shore of Lake Garda.
+Ristorante Lepre ( La Lepre) - Valeggio sul Mincio, VR.
+An exceptional family-run restaurant located in the historic center of Valeggio sul Mincio 6 - 7 miles south of the southern shore of Lake Garda.
 The restaurant is known for Pappardelle al Sugo di Lepre (house-made pappardelle pasta served with hare (lepre) ragout).
 It also serves a hand-folded meat tortellini known locally as the Nodo d'Amore ("Love Knot").
-Both dishes are off the beaten path for most tourists but not for taste travelers who know that it is only about a 15 minute drive via SP28 from Peschiera del Garda., about 15. miles southwest of Verona.
+One of our favorite restaurants in Italy.
+Slightly off the tourist flow but so worth it.
+About a 15 minute drive via SP28 from Peschiera del Garda, about 15 miles southwest of Verona.

 -